Connect with TREC

 - Meets on the second Thursday of each month

 Committee members oversee loan approval and portfolio management of TREC Community Fund.

 - Meets as needed

-Lend your expertise to help TREC Community complete loans.
-When a volunteer opportunity arises, the Community Fund Manager will share the project description, location, estimated time requirement and area of expertise needed.
+Lend your expertise to help TREC Community Fund complete loans.
+When a volunteer opportunity arises, Community Fund staff will share the project description, location, estimated time requirement and area of expertise needed.